mikecancilla/to_annexb/README.md

     This is a Windows console application.

-    This program will convert and H264 or H265 elementary stream into the AnnexB format.
+    This program will convert an H264 or H265 elementary stream into the AnnexB format.
 The AnnexB format is good for streaming.
 */